pipe-cd/tutorial/tutorial/content/en/40-deploy/pipeline.md

 3-1.
 Go to the deployments page. [http://localhost:8080/deployments](http://localhost:8080/deployments)

 3-2.
-Wait until a new deployment automatically appear and finish.
+Wait until a new deployment appears and finishes.

 <!-- ![deployment-pipeline](/images/deploy/deployment-pipeline.png) -->